-- 9. An insolvency practitioner should be clear about the nature and extent of the role of advisor in the pre-appointment period.
+- 7. An insolvency practitioner should be clear about the nature and extent of the role of advisor in the pre-appointment period.
 When instructed to advise the company or companies in a group, the insolvency practitioner should make it clear that the role is not to advise the directors or any parties connected with the purchaser, who should be encouraged to take independent advice.
-This is particularly important if there is a possibility that the directors may acquire an interest in the business or assets in a pre-packaged sale. - 10.
+This is particularly important if there is a possibility that the directors may acquire an interest in the business or assets in a pre-packaged sale. - 8.
 An insolvency practitioner should bear in mind the duties and obligations which are owed to creditors in the pre-appointment period.
 The insolvency practitioner should recognise the potential liability which may attach to any person who is party to a decision that causes a company to incur credit and who knows that there is no good reason to believe it will be repaid.
-Such liability is not restricted to the directors. - 11.
-The insolvency practitioner should ensure that any connected person1 considering a pre packaged purchase involving a substantial disposal is made aware that unless the connected person1 purchaser obtains a qualifying report from an evaluator, the substantial disposal cannot be effected without creditor approval. - 12.
-Where the purchaser is connected to the insolvent entity, the insolvency practitioner should make the purchaser aware of the potential for enhanced stakeholder confidence in preparing a viability statement2 for the purchasing entity. - 13.
-An insolvency practitioner should keep a detailed record of the reasoning behind both the decision to undertake a pre-packaged sale and all alternatives considered. - 14.
-The insolvency practitioner should advise the company that any valuations obtained should be carried out by appropriate independent valuers and/or advisors, carrying adequate professional indemnity insurance for the valuation performed. - 15.
+Such liability is not restricted to the directors. - 9.
+The insolvency practitioner should ensure that any connected party considering a pre packaged purchase is aware of their ability to approach the pre-pack pool (see appendix) and the potential for enhanced stakeholder confidence from the connected party approaching the pre-pack pool and preparing a viability statement for the purchasing entity. - 10.
+An insolvency practitioner should keep a detailed record of the reasoning behind both the decision to undertake a pre-packaged sale and all alternatives considered. - 11.
+The insolvency practitioner should advise the company that any valuations obtained should be carried out by appropriate independent valuers and/or advisors, carrying adequate professional indemnity insurance for the valuation performed. - 12.
 If the administrator relies on a valuation or advice other than by an appropriate independent valuer and/or advisor with adequate professional indemnity insurance this should be disclosed and with the reason for doing so and the reasons that the administrator was satisfied with the valuation, explained.